stevenelson35/stevenelson35.github.io/_posts/2021-08-12-simply-flowers.md

 <a href="https://www.youtube.com/watch?v=GqQlt9K4g6I" target="_blank">Click here to Listen to Natural Beauty</a>

 >A natural beauty should be preserved like a monument in nature.

->
->Neil Young
->
->Harvest Moon - Natural Beauty
+- Neil Young, Harvest Moon - Natural Beauty